floverfelt/floverfelt.github.io/_posts/2020-06-15-avernum-3-review.md

 I feel like it would have been much more satisfying for the evidence to still be out on who was causing the plagues until the end.
 It would have been really easy to write it that way too, Berra could have just not been able to identify the crystal shards - then you find the Vahnatai city empty, Erika missing, and it's ambiguous until the end.

-Erika's help in the end is also a little odd.
+Erika's help in the end is itself a little odd.
 First, where has she been the entire game?
 We were given her [boon](https://www.merriam-webster.com/dictionary/boon) at the beginning of the game and she's been MIA since then.
 Also, I was curious what would happen if you refused to accept her boon?
 It seemed like the end-game would get a lot more tedious but that's it.
 No real plot differences if you leave her in the dust (other than that she survives I suppose).

 The game also fails to scale well in the end.
 The Vahnatai are *far* easier to defeat than the alien creatures or the golems.
 I could dispatch a group of them without losing much health at all.
 So, instead of crescendoing to an epic fight, the late game felt like a lot of busy work in semi-mindlessly killing Vahnatai warriors.
 I did think the final "boss" fight, if you could call it that (?), fun.
 It wasn't challenging but there was a lot happening which I felt mimicked the chaos of the moment well and gave the player a lot to juggle.